darakian/darakian.github.io/_posts/2019-02-16-on-java-securerandom.md

 ## Example code (Added 2019-09-04)
-After related with a colleague I made a simple example loop to show off the effects of the `SecureRandom()` constructor and figured I should post it here.
+After a related discussion with a colleague I made a simple example loop to show off the effects of the `SecureRandom()` constructor and figured I should post it here.
 This code spins in a loop and drains entropy from a linux system configured to use `/dev/random`.
 ```
 import java.security.SecureRandom;
 import java.nio.file.*;